google-research/python-graphs/README.md

 *   `data_flow` For computing data flow analyses of Python programs.
 *   `program_graph` For computing graphs statically to represent arbitrary Python programs or functions.
 *   `cyclomatic_complexity` For computing the cyclomatic complexity of a Python function.

 ## Installation

+python_graphs uses pygraphviz, which has
+[special installation instructions][pygraphviz-installation].
+Follow those first.

 To install python_graphs with pip, run: `pip install python_graphs`.